Notice I didn’t say making the right decisions—It's the ability to make assured decisions.

 At the end of each project, homeowners are always asking themselves what they would have done differently.

-We did it.
-There's a few things.
+We did too.
+There are a few things.

-But it's not because it doesn't look like that Pinterest pin or Instagram house tour— it’s because some of our decisions didn’t reflect how we actually live.
+But it's not because it doesn't look like that Pinterest pin or Instagram house tour.
+It’s because some of our decisions didn’t reflect how we actually live.

 It’s not about the picture-perfect details.